JBJamesBrownJB/nova-modelling/model_fundamentals.md

 **What should we work on next?**

-Based on volumetrics of past, current and predicted future quantities of JTBD workflows.
+Based on volumetrics of past, current and predicted future quantities of Goal workflows.

-In prioritisation view, JTBD nodes are scaled by the demand for that JTBD, which you gather with research and by logging:
+In prioritisation view, Goal nodes are scaled by the demand for that Goal, which you gather with research and by logging:
 - **Demand blips**: Current user requests and needs
-- **Historical blips**: Case studies of that JTBD being performed by users, indicating potential future demand
+- **Historical blips**: Case studies of that Goal being performed by users, indicating potential future demand

 Both past behavior and current demand are taken into account when determining priority.